+In PY 2023, the City did not take any significant projects that supported Section 3 qualified contractors.
+As stated below, the Housing Rehab Program is the best ongoing option for that engagement, but we have not seen an increase in participation oin that program.
+The challenge continues to be the demand for contractors and many contractors are still getting ample work in their "homebase" communities and do notneed to travel.
 The City works closely with the Housing Authority of the City of Fond du Lac, Advocap and Forward Services to assist with many of the activities outlined above.
 However, they were not identified as part of any one specific program so much as just a part of working with residents and businesses.
-The City is an ongoing participant in a Childcare Taskforce that was created in early PY2023 (does not help with PY2022) as a result of ongoing community conversations about the availability and affordability of child care in the community.
-The Taskforce is comprised of Envision Greater Fond du Lac (Chamber of Commerce); local employers, City, County, School District, child care providers and other entities that are related to child care programming but not direct child care providers.
-The ability to help residents find child care is directly related to increasing the availability and improving the affordability of child care in the community as staff is aware that many are opting out of the workforce until children reach school age.
-As part of the Housing Rehabilitation Loan Program and CDBG funded activities, the City has reduced the insurance requirements to help enable smaller, Section 3 businesses to participate in projects.
-The Housing Rehabilitation Loan Program is a perfect opportunity for Section 3 contractors working to build their business, as many of the work items are already small in nature.
+As part of the Housing Rehabilitation Loan Program and CDBG funded activities, the City has reduced the insurance requirements to help enable smaller, Section 3 business es to participate in projects.
+The Housing Rehabilitation Loan Program is a perfect opportunity for Section 3 contractors working to build their business as many of the work items are already small in nature.
 The City actively updates lists of contractors by researching State and Federal sites for S/W/MBE contractors.
 The City proactively reaches out to new contractors to encourage them to bid on CDBG funded projects.
 Staff is known to take photos of contractor vehicles as they drive around town looking for new contractors.
 Staff also works closely with the Inspections to identify new contractors.
 The City, when working with any resident that expresses an interest in any program or, really, asks for any assistance, will direct residents to available supportive services.